Bofner/Space-Tonbow/README.md

 ![](https://github.com/Bofner/Space-Tonbow/blob/main/images/tite.gif)

 Soar through outerspace as the giant mechanical dragonfly, Tonbow, taking out enemy orbs swarming the stars in this arcade-style Sega Master System game!

+This repository contains the source code for Space Tonbow.
+You're welcome to compile it yourself, but if you want a direct download of the ROM, that can be found for free on its itch.io page: https://bofner.itch.io/space-tonbow

 For me this feels like a big step up over Triangle Puzzle.
 I spent a lot of time working on this one, and yet at the same time, things came together rather quickly when I focused on the project.
 So what